 Supporting a friend or relative through any illness can be an opportunity to build a closer and more satisfying relationship.
 However, it can also be hard work and frustrating at times.
 And because of the nature of the disease, caring for someone with dementia can be particularly difficult.

-“When a loved one is diagnosed with dementia, it’s normal for those close to them to feel anxiety, fear, grief and even anger at the unfairness of it all,” says Clinical Lead for Mental Health Services at AXA Health, Dr Mark Winwood.
+“When a loved one is diagnosed with dementia, it’s normal for those close to them to feel anxiety, fear, grief and even anger at the unfairness of it all,” says AXA Health’s Consultant Psychologist, Dr Mark Winwood.

-The rate at which the disease progresses can vary a lot, some people can maintain their independence and high quality of life for a considerable time after their initial diagnosis.
+The rate at which the disease progresses can vary a lot.
+And while it’s a it’s a diagnostic criterion that symptoms should be severe enough to require help with activities of daily living, with the right support a person with dementia may be able to function independently on some levels for a considerable time after diagnosis.
 At some point though, dementia will impact their work, social life and their relationships with family and friends.
 "The emotional upset, pain and sense of loss can be acute.”

 Coping tips for family and friends

-It can be hard to see the changes or difficulties that a friend, loved one or family member is experiencing as a result of dementia and it can frustrating not to be able to help more – but sticking by them and giving support is beneficial to everyone concerned.
+It can be hard to see some of the changes or difficulties that a friend, loved one or family member is experiencing as a result of dementia.
+Many people with the condition try to hide the problems they’re having because they’re afraid that people will treat them differently as a result.
+It can be frustrating not to be able to help a person with dementia more – but sticking by them and giving them your support and reassurance will mean a huge amount.

-- Listen to the advice of professionals and to ensure you have a clear understanding about what’s happening and will happen in the future.
+- Listen to the advice of professionals and try to get an understanding about what dementia is and how it might affect the person in the future.

 - Where conversation is difficult due to memory issues, try using family photos or favourite mementos to trigger memories.
-Sometimes remembering events from long ago can be easier for someone with Alzheimer’s than remembering what they’ve just eaten for lunch.
+Dementia usually affects short term memories before affecting long term ones, so remembering events from long ago can be easier for someone with dementia than remembering what they had for lunch.

 Take care of yourself